Our ZETA Team

 Her passion for supporting families influenced her to pursue a specialized program and training in the Special Education Advocacy.
 She completed the COPAA SEAT Certificate Program in 2018.
 Throughout her experience she noticed there was a lack of schools that supported students with disabilities and provided them with the remediation and a small nurturing environment that they needed.
 She decided to create this program and conquer her dream to open a school in the South Bay for students that learn differently.
 In 2019 REACH Elementary and Middle School opened their doors, and continues to serve families from all over the Los Angeles area.

 Dan grew up in Connecticut.
 He earned a bachelor's degree from the Hartford Art School at the University of Hartford and went on to be a classroom art teacher and a preschool teacher.
 Looking for a new adventure, and a new climate, he packed up his car and drove to Southern California, where he has lived since 2004.

 Upon his arrival, he taught at the Art Institute of California-Orange County and then worked as a Clinician at Lindamood-Bell ® in Newport Beach.
 From 2008 to 2016, he served as a Director in their Westwood and Palos Verdes centers, and helped to open their Manhattan Beach satellite center.
 In 2016 he joined the team at ZETA.

 Dan brings years of experience, patience and his passion for helping others to try to help students reach their learning potential.
-He lives in the South Bay with his wife, and enjoys sports, listening to music, and outdoor activities (which is why he moved to Southern California).
+He lives in the South Bay with his wife, and son.
+He enjoys sports, listening to music, and outdoor activities (which is why he moved to Southern California).